 Early Modern Malay (1500-c1850)

-The prominence of Malacca which embraced Islamic faith made Malay into a languae used in the spread of Islam.
+The prominence of Malacca which embraced Islamic faith made Malay into a language used in the spread of Islam.
 Malay underwent radical changes with:

 b. introduction of Arabic rhetorical style.